 There's a meme going around the Indonesian blogosphere whereby we get tagged and then expose ourselves.
 Jakartass was set up to keep family and friends in touch with me; I now have about 200 regular readers, including subscribers, so folk who can be bothered will already know a lot about me .

-Given my birthday, I think I was conceived on the night of Victory in Europe Day, so I was an accident waiting to happen.3.
+2. Given my birthday, I think I was conceived on the night of Victory in Europe Day, so I was an accident waiting to happen.

-(Sir) Richard Branson of Virgin fame was delivered by the same doctor as my sister and me.
-He may have been Dr. Pink who my mother worked for and who, ahead of his time, advocated Bircher Muesli which became our breakfast for too many years.4.
+3. (Sir) Richard Branson of Virgin fame was delivered by the same doctor as my sister and me.
+He may have been Dr. Pink who my mother worked for and who, ahead of his time, advocated Bircher Muesli which became our breakfast for too many years.

-We lived in Shooter's Hill Road, which now features in the early stages of the London Marathon.
-So every year I summon 'Er Indoors and Our Kid and say, look, there's my childhood home.6.
+5. We lived in Shooter's Hill Road, which now features in the early stages of the London Marathon.
+So every year I summon 'Er Indoors and Our Kid and say, look, there's my childhood home.

-I've known a lot of musicians, have built up three collections of LPs, then cassettes, and now CDs and MP3s, but I can't play a musical instrument.9.
+8. I've known a lot of musicians, have built up three collections of LPs, then cassettes, and now CDs and MP3s, but I can't play a musical instrument.

-.... ).
-It probably contained substances from war zones, and I don't mean from Aranmore Island off the coast of Donegal, Ireland in 1969.10
+9. I used to smoke a pipe.
+I carried a tobacco tin labelled Baby's Bottom (None Smoother than .... ).
+It probably contained substances from war zones, and I don't mean from Aranmore Island off the coast of Donegal, Ireland in 1969.

 I take 'society' to mean the wider community.
 Much as I applaud anyone's efforts to 'expose' themselves through their writing, sticking to tales of kissing the cat, hitting the boyfriend and then going shopping is insular and hardly societal in its impact.
 Nor is commenting about the latest widget, gadget and thingamajib.